 U.S. Attorney’s Office to Conduct Election Day Monitoring

-CHICAGO — The U.S. Attorney’s Office will monitor the federal and local elections in Chicago and surrounding suburbs on Nov.
-8, 2016, Zachary T. Fardon, United States Attorney for the Northern District of Illinois, announced today.
+CHICAGO — The U.S. Attorney’s Office will monitor the federal, state, and local elections in Chicago and surrounding area on Nov.
+3, 2020, John R. Lausch, Jr., United States Attorney for the Northern District of Illinois, announced today.

-As part of the monitoring effort, the Office will operate a telephone hotline for candidates or the public to report complaints related to the voting process.
-Assistant U.S. Attorneys and other Office personnel will monitor the hotline and be available to respond to complaints as needed.
+As part of the monitoring effort, the U.S. Attorney’s Office will operate telephone hotlines for citizens to report complaints related to the voting process.
+Assistant U.S. Attorneys and other office personnel will monitor the hotlines and respond to complaints, as needed.
+The hotline numbers, staffed on Election Day only, are (312) 469-6157 and (312) 469-6158.

 The Department of Justice has an important role in deterring election fraud and discrimination at the polls, and combating these violations wherever they occur.
-The Department’s longstanding Election Day Program furthers these goals, and also seeks to ensure public confidence in the voting process.
+The Department’s longstanding Election Day Program seeks to ensure public confidence in the voting process.

-For information as to the location and hours of polling locations, Illinois residents are advised to contact the Illinois State Board of Elections by logging on to www.elections.il.gov or by calling (312) 814-6440.
+For information as to the location and hours of polling sites, Illinois residents are advised to contact the Illinois State Board of Elections by logging on to www.elections.il.gov or by calling (312) 814-6440.